-A yearly service held in Snidow Chapel the honors and remembers those family members, friends, or students who have died in the last year.
+A yearly service held in Snidow Chapel that honors and remembers those family members, friends, or students who have died in the last year.
 It is in conjunction with the Christian holiday, All Saints Day.

 Sukkot, also translated as the Feast of Tabernacles or Feast of Booths, is a biblical Jewish holiday, following one of three festivals the ancient Israelites were commanded to perform as a pilgrimage to the Temple.
-Join us for a meal and prayer in the Sukkot outside the Spiritual Life Center.
+Join us for a meal and prayer in the sukkah outside the Spiritual Life Center.

 Vespers is a contemplative experiential service drawing from multiple Christian traditions.
 It is a space for students to encounter God in a nonjudgmental and safe space.
 Vespers meets Sundays at 9 p.m. in Snidow Chapel.